 However, recently the Illinois Legislature changed the law to make it easier to obtain a Restricted Driving Permit (RDP) to allow you to drive during the period of suspension for a Second DUI.
 This type of license is commonly known as the Illinois Hardship License.
 In order to be eligible for an Illinois Hardship License, you must apply for the RDP with the Illinois Secretary of State and demonstrate that granting you a license will not endanger the public safety and welfare and that you have an extreme hardship resulting from the loss of your right to drive in Illinois.
 The typical extreme hardship has to do with the loss of a job or work as a result of being unable to drive.
 If you are not eligible for an Illinois Hardship License (RDP) you may be eligible for a BAIID Required Permit.
 The BAIID Required Permit is limited to 5 days a week and 8 hours a day, and it's only limited to a 200 mile radius of your home.
 While this type of permit is extremely limited, it is easier to get than any other type of permit to allow you to drive during the period off suspension for a second DUI.

 James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
-James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 26 years.
-Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois,"and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018, 2019, and 2020."
 James Dimeas was named a "Best DUI Attorney."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any DUI lawyer in the United States.
+AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a first-time DUI, or a second DUI, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling 847-807-7405.